cschreib/kmos-scripts/README.md

 3) This will print the list of the IFUs "ARMx" (where "x" is the IFU ID) and the corresponding targets.
 From there, identify the name of your helper targets.
 You may have to repeat the above command for another OB, if you have multiple target lists.

-4) Now copy the phy++ program "extract_ifu.cpp" into the working directory and compile it:
+4) Now copy the C++ program "extract_ifu.cpp" into the working directory and compile it:
 ```bash
 cphy++ optimize extract_ifu.cpp
 ```